ljfranklin/k8s-pi/README.md

   - `set-inform http://$FIRST_WORKER_IP:8080/inform`
   - Go to Controller UI and click Adopt on Devices tab
   - Wait for device to go from `Adopting` to `Provisioning` to `Connected` on Controller UI
+- Adopt the Unifi AP
+  - If the AP was not previously paired with another controller:
+    - The AP should appear in the Devices tab, click Adopt next to it in the UI
+  - If the AP was previously paired:
+    - Hold down the small Reset button on the AP with a paper clip to reset to factory default settings
+    - After reseting the AP should appear in the Devices tab, click Adopt
 - Add temporary port forwarding rule to bootstrap `port-forwarding-controller`:
   - Settings > Routing & Firewall > Port Forwarding > Create New Port Forwarding Rule
   - Name: tmp-k8s-ingress